-Prostate cancer that is unlikely to be cured.
-It may have spread to nearby tissue or organs (locally advanced) or to more distant sites (metastatic).
-Treatment can often still control the cancer and manage symptoms.
+Prostate cancer that has spread to nearby tissue or organs (locally advanced) or to more distant sites (metastatic).
+It is unlikely to be cured but treatment can often still control the cancer and manage symptoms.

 anaesthetic

 A drug that stops a person feeling pain during a medical procedure.
 Local and regional anaesthetics numb part of the body; a general anaesthetic causes a temporary loss of consciousness.